LorenzoCorbella74/my-engine-2d/README.md

 # Features

-The engine provides a series of classes, contained in the `engine` folder, that allow you to speed up the creation of a 2D game.
+The engine provides a series of abstractions, contained in the `engine` folder, that allow to speed up the creation of a 2D game.

 ## Asset Manager